-- Bringing the method to the ecoinvent standard format (see section 4.2) - Mapping flow names of elementary flows excluding compartments and subcompartments - Mapping compartments and sub-compartments - Mapping full elementary flows including flow names, compartments, and subcompartments ecoinvent has developed an ecoinvent LCIA method input format2.
+- Bringing the method to the ecoinvent standard format (see section 4.2) - Mapping flow names of elementary flows excluding compartments and subcompartments - Mapping compartments and sub-compartments - Mapping full elementary flows including flow names, compartments, and subcompartments ecoinvent has developed an ecoinvent LCIA method input format4.
 A "formatted" file is produced for each method.
-It contains information on the EFs such as name, CAS number, formula, synonyms, unit, compartment, and sub-compartment, and the name of each impact category, as published by the method developers (see Error!
-Reference source not found.).
+It contains information on the EFs such as name, CAS number, formula, synonyms, unit, compartment, and sub-compartment, and the name of each impact category, as published by the method developers (see Figure 1).
 The cells below impact category names show the CFs for each EF.
 An empty cell indicates no CF reported by the developers.